MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/business-performance-planning/graphical-planning.md

 # required metadata

 title: Graphical planning visual
-description: This article describes how to use the graphical planning visual in the Business performance planning application.
+description: This article describes how to use the Graphical planning visual in the Business performance planning application.
 author: ShielaSogge
 ms.date: 12/08/2023
 ms.topic: article